floitsch/toit-discord/README.md

 A minimal Discord API client for Toit.

+This library was written with a specific goal in mind.
+As such, not the whole API is implemented.
+If you are missing functionality file a feature request.

 ## Token
 You need to create a bot account and get a token.